 - sliding fee payment scales

-Can I Get Treatment From Someone Who Is Not An Idaho Medicaid Provider?
+Can I Receive Drug Treatment From A Facility That Is Not An Idaho Medicaid Provider?

 Article Sources- Idaho Department of Health and Welfare—About Medicaid for Adults